Top 5 Best Bait Categories for October

 While the four genres mentioned above are considered standard categories for moving baits, they are characterized by relatively high attractiveness to draw in scattered bass.
 However, when the bass's feeding activity is exceptionally low and they refuse to bite these moving baits, we highly recommend trying the Japanese-originated technique called mid-strolling.
 Mid-strolling involves swimming a soft-plastic in the middle layer, allowing it to rolling and flutter, enabling an extremely finesse-style "area" search.

 Since the ability to attract scattered bass is particularly crucial, using soft-plastics of 5 inches or longer for power mid-strolling is appropriate in this case.
-Our recommended soft-plastic is the EVERGREEN Last Ace 128S.
-The upward-curling tail facilitates the rolling action, supporting the challenging mid-strolling technique.
+The KEITECH Shad Impact features a slightly wider roll, mimicking the natural movement of a real baitfish to draw in bass.

 We have introduced five recommended moving bait genres for October.